arthur-r-oliveira/DotNetBuggyApp/README.md

 ##### **Method 2: Kernel-Managed Dumps to a HostPath Volume**

 This method relies on the host node's Linux kernel to handle the coredump process.
 The application is configured to crash, and the kernel writes the dump to a directory on the host node, which is made available via a `hostPath` `PersistentVolume`.
 This is useful for deep system-level debugging or when you want to offload the dump generation from the .NET runtime.
+For this to work, the host node must be properly configured as detailed in the Host Configuration Guide.

 **Configuration (`deployment-host-coredump.yaml`):**
 - `COMPlus_DbgEnableElfDumpOnCrash=1`: Enables the .NET runtime to cooperate with kernel dump generation.